truenas/documentation/content/Solutions/Integrations/SMBClustering.md

 5. Click **NEXT**.
 6. Review the settings for the new volume and click **CREATE** when ready.

-New cluster volumes are added to the individual Cluster cards on the TrueCommand **Clusters** screen.
+New cluster volumes are added to the individual cluster cards on the TrueCommand **Clusters** screen.

 {{< hint info >}}
 The web interface for the individual SCALE systems does not show any datasets created for cluster volumes.